rougier/from-python-to-numpy/04-code-vectorization.rst

 it's faster to use the `hypot
 <https://docs.scipy.org/doc/numpy/reference/generated/numpy.hypot.html>`_
 method.
-Note that distance shape is (n,n) and each line relates to one boid, i.e. eachline gives the distance to all
+Note that distance shape is (n,n) and each line relates to one boid, i.e. eachline gives the distance to all other boids (including self).

 From theses distances, we can now compute local neighborhood for each of the three rules, taking advantage of the fact that we can mix them together.
 We can